 The adrenaline rush when the dogs are in hot pursuit of fleeting rabbits is incomparable.
 Beagles are used especially in the US, but hounds are widely used in Eastern Europe.
-Sicilian (Italian), Serbian (also knowns as Balkan) and Serbian tricolor hound are three very popular breeds.
+Sicilian (Italian), Serbian (also knowns as Balkan), and Serbian tricolor hound are three very popular breeds.

-Choosing the right shotgun and choke can definitely boost the chances of a kill success.
+Choosing the right shotgun and choke can definitely boost the chances of a kill’s success.
 Let’s first see what exactly a choke is, and which one would be the best choke for rabbit hunting.

 WHAT IS A CHOKE?

 A choke is a constrictive piece placed inside the bore of the barrel.
-It controls to the spread of the pellets of the ammunition.
+It controls the spread of the pellets of the ammunition.
 It also protected the bore from being damaged.
 The tighter the constriction, the more concentrated in the center the pellets are.
 The higher the concentration of central pellets, the further the distance they can reach.

-TYPES OF CHOKES
+TYPES OF CHOKES IN RABBIT HUNTING

 However, most of the shotguns come with interchangeable chokes.
 They are easily removed and inserted, even out in the field.
 Interchangeable chokes can be either internal or external.

-The most common types of interchangeable chokes for hunting include: cylinder, improved-cylinder, modified, improved-modified, and full.
+The most common types of interchangeable chokes for hunting include cylinder, improved cylinder, modified, improved-modified, and full.
 They can be identified by the number of cuts, also known as stars, on the choke.
 The cylinder has 5 stars, the improved-.

 cylinder 4 stars and so on.
-The constriction starts from 0.25mm on the improved-cylinder and proceeds with 0.25mm steps.
+The constriction starts from 0.25mm on the improved cylinder and proceeds with 0.25mm steps.
 The reaching distance starts with up to 20 meters with the cylinder choke and it increases by 5 meters steps per choke.

 The type of choke used depends on the type of hunting.
 Let’s look at them one by one.

 A cylinder choke has no restrictions, therefore it is not even counted as a choke most of the time.
-Improved cylinder has a minimal restriction (0.25mm).
+The improved cylinder has a minimal restriction (0.25mm).
 The pellets spread widely which increases the chances of hitting a target.
 It can reach up to 25 meters far.
 Cylinder chokes are the most popular for shooting at a short distance.
 They also are chokes of choice for birds.
 For targets within the reaching limit, the aim doesn’t have to be perfect due to the spread of pallets.
 The chances of missing a target at a further distance are higher.

 The modified choke

 The full choke (continued by the extra full and super full) offers a restriction of 1.0mm.
 It is used for distances beyond 35 meters.
-Seventy percent of the pallets remain in the centre, compared to only forty percent in the cylinder choke.
+Seventy percent of the pallets remain in the center, compared to only forty percent in the cylinder choke.
 Therefore, it provides high accuracy at further distances.
 The full choke was developed especially for Turkey hunting and some types of goose hunting

 WHAT IS THE BEST CHOKE FOR RABBIT HUNTING?